EddyTheCo/Shimmerpp/_tabs/about.md

 ---

 Shimmerpp is intended to serve as a hub for developers interested in the [Shimmer ecosystem](https://shimmer.network/).
-It's purpose is to create a community of C++ developers that use and trust the IOTA/Shimmer protocol.
+Its purpose is to create a community of C++ developers that use and trust the IOTA/Shimmer protocol.

-The community is open for all experience levels of C++ and all types of contributions.
+The community is open to all experience levels of C++ and all types of contributions.
 It is intended to create discussion and fill the gaps of the interested user or developer when interacting with the Layer 1.